 However, Paul tells the Ephesian believers that they are being built on the foundation of the apostles and prophets - in the Greek genitive case (the case which shows possession).
 Paul is referring to the foundation which is laid by the apostles and prophets - which is Jesus Christ.
 He is NOT saying that the apostles and prophets themselves are the foundation.

 Ephesians 2:19-20 And are built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief cornerstone

-Moses and the other prophets, foretold Christ's coming and thus played an important part in redemptive history.
-In that sense, they are part of the building, they were servants who were used to prepared the way, to foretell the glory which was to come - but they themselves are not the foundation.
+Moses and the other prophets foretold Christ's coming and thus played an important part in redemptive history.
+In that sense, they are part of the building, they were servants who were used to prepare the way, to foretell the glory which was to come - but they themselves are not the foundation.

 Romans 9:30 What can we say, then?
 Gentiles, who were not pursuing righteousness, have attained righteousness, a righteousness that comes through faith.
 But Israel, who pursued righteousness based on the law, did not achieve the law.
 Why not?
 Because they did not pursue it (righteousness) on the basis of faith, but as if it were based on achievements (law keeping).
 They stumbled over the stone that causes people to stumble...

 In Matt.16:13-18 When Jesus said, upon this rock I will build my church , what exactly did he mean?